iasawseen/human_forecaster/README.md

 make exec
 ```

-Currently `demo.py` works only with videos in current folder.
+Currently `demo.py` works only with videos in a current folder.

 To process your video launch `demo.py` with specified arguments: